-This report provides an annual summary of the levies collected and spent in 2014 and 2015.
+This report provides an annual summary of the levies collected and spent in 2016.
+Production of the report is done in collaboration with members of the development industry, and enhances clarity and transparency of the program.
 Administration recommends that this report is received for information.